-The \addcontentsline command tells $IAT_EX$ to add information about a section to a file that it keeps to create the table of contents.
+The \addcontentsline command tells IAT_EX to add information about a section to a file that it keeps to create the table of contents.
 The first argument is the name of the file.
 This will be a file named the same as your document but with the extension .toc.
-The second argument tells $IAT_EX$ what level of heading you add to the file.
-The third is the heading text.
+The second argument tells IAT_EX what level of heading you add to the file.
+The third is the heading text as it will appear in the table of contents.

-In $IAT_EX$ you can also provide similar table of contents for your figures and tables using the commands \listoffigures and \listoftables.
-We will get back to details how this can be accomplished in section 5.
+In LATEX you can also provide similar table of contents for your figures and tables using the commands \listoffigures and \listoftables .
+We will get back to details how this can be accomplished in section 6.